Joao4569/survey-data-capture-and-analyse/README.md

 ### Unfixed Bugs

-- All bugs have been attended to and resolved.
+- No bugs left unfixed.

 ## Deployment

 - This application is deployed on [Heroku](https://id.heroku.com/login) as described by Code Institute in the Love Sandwiches walkthrough project [deployment video Part 1](https://youtu.be/BhW26FryaYI) and [deployment video Part 2](https://youtu.be/ONx3iEqAOM4) and these were the neccessary steps in the order that they need to be done:

   1. Firstly I added a new line character (\n) to the end of the text of any input methods due to a software issue as describe in the tutorial, in order to display the input method's text in the terminal as intended.
   2. I create a list of requirements as described in the tutorial in order for the program to run as intended, Heroku will need these dependencies in order to run the application on the deployed site.
   3. I opened Heroku and on the dashboard page click on the "NEW" button and select the "Create a new app" option.
   4. On the new page that opens, I named my app, selected my region and then clicked on the "Create app" button.
   5. On the new page select the settings tab.
   6. On the new page, in the config vars section, I selected the "Reveal Config Vars" button.
   7. Next I selected the "Key" input field and typed in "CREDS" as the key.
   8. I then copied my creds.json file content and pasted that into the "Value" input area, and clicked the "Add" button.
   9. Next I added the word "PORT" as another "Key" with "8000" as the "Value" and again clicked on the "Add" button.
   10. I then selected the "Add buildpack" button, then first selected the "Python" option and saved the changes.
   11. I repeated the previous step but this time selected the node.js option and saved this buildpack change.
   12. I then selected the "Deploy" tab on the top of the page.
   13. I then selected "Github" as my deployment method and clicked on the "Connect to Github" button.
   14. Next I searched for this app's repository in the "Connect to Github" section of the page and clicked on connect on order to connect the repository to this application.
   15. Next I clicked on the "Deploy Branch" button in the "manual Deploy" section of the page.
   16. Once the app was built, I selected the "View" button under the now visible "Your app was successfully deployed" message in order to view the page of the now running application.
   17. After previewing the running application I went back to the previous page and toggled the "Enable Automatic Deploys" button so that the app would automatically update when a change is pushed to Github.

-Here is the live link [Survey Data Capture and Extraction Application](https://survey-data-capture-extract.herokuapp.com/)
+Here is the live link [Survey Data Processor](https://survey-data-capture-extract.herokuapp.com/)

 ### Deployment Testing